Schema

 ---|---|

-Title | The Visitor Property title as seen throughout Woopra.
+Title | The User Property title as seen throughout Woopra.
 This helps users understand the property being tracked, even if they did not participate in the setup. e.g. User ID. |

-Description | The description is an important reference for the entire team to understand the meaning of the visitor property, especially those who did not participate in the tracking code setup.
-It’s always a good practice to add a description to fields to make it easy for other users to take action on this data. |
+Description | The description is an important reference for the entire team to understand the meaning of the user property, especially those who did not participate in the tracking code setup.
+It’s always a good practice to add a description to fields to make it easy for other users to take event on this data. |

 Key | The key name as tracked on the website.
 This comes directly from the tracking code. e.g. company size. |

 Type | Type of property: Text – For any string value.
-Number – For numbers/decimals.
-Timestamp – For dates.
-Note that these should be sent in milliseconds rather than seconds.* |
+Number – For numbers/decimals. _ Timestamp – For dates. _Note that these should be sent in milliseconds rather than seconds.* |

 Aggregation | Specify whether the property is a unique value (A property wished to be tracked, but do not wish to visualize graphically e.g. account_id), amount (e.g. monetary value), or group (value that could be shared with other customers and that is wanted to be seen in a report e.g. trial, package, etc.). |

-Action Schema
+Event Schema

-For an e-commerce website, they may want to track product views, cart updates, and purchases, while a SaaS business may want to track form submissions, signups, trial engagement, conversions, etc. To learn more about how to track custom actions, please read the [Javascript tracking tutorial] (https://dash.readme.io/project/woopra/refs/intro-javscript-sdk).
+For an e-commerce website, they may want to track product views, cart updates, and purchases, while a SaaS business may want to track form submissions, signups, trial engagement, conversions, etc. To learn more about how to track custom event, please read the [Javascript tracking tutorial] (https://dash.readme.io/project/woopra/refs/intro-javscript-sdk).

-Action Info
+Event Info

-Title | The action name as seen throughout Woopra.
-This helps users understand the action being tracked, even if they did not participate in the setup.
-Administrators can associate an icon with the action that is being tracked. |
+Title | The event name as seen throughout Woopra.
+This helps users understand the event being tracked, even if they did not participate in the setup.
+Administrators can associate an icon with the event that is being tracked. |

-Description | The description is an important reference for the entire team to understand the meaning of this action, especially those who did not participate in the tracking code setup.
+Description | The description is an important reference for the entire team to understand the meaning of this event, especially those who did not participate in the tracking code setup.
 It’s always a good practice to add a description to fields to make it easy for other agents to act on this data. |

-Key | The name of the action as it’s tracked e.g payment.
+Key | The name of the event as it’s tracked e.g payment.
 We recommend you not change this value unless you understand how the events are being sent.
 If you're unsure, only change the Title value. |

-Action Types Active/Passive | In Users Profiles, you can choose to show Active and/or Passive actions only.
-Active: This action is sent as a result of direct user action.
-Passive: This action is sent as part of a background process or tracked on a user's behalf. |
+Event Types Active/Passive | In Users Profiles, you can choose to show Active and/or Passive event only.
+Active: This event is sent as a result of direct user event.
+Passive: This event is sent as part of a background process or tracked on a user's behalf. |

-Action Properties
+Event Properties

 Each property will have the below fields: